'ATS chief offered us Rs 25 lakh to confess'

-Alleged illegal arms dealer Manish Nagori and aide Vikas Khandelwal told a city court yesterday that Rakesh Maria had asked them to own up to the crime, saying there was huge political pressure on him to solve the case
+Alleged illegal arms dealer Manish Nagori and aide Vikas Khandelwal told a Pune court that Rakesh Maria had asked them to own up to the crime, saying there was huge political pressure on him to solve the case

 Manish Nagori and his associate Vikas Khandelwal had their day in court, and they ensured it was a memorable one.
 As reported by MiD DAY yesterday (‘150 days later cops close inon Dabholkar killers, with arrest of 2 aides’), the duo, who have been in police or magisterial custody since August last year for their alleged role in various crimes, were arrested in connection with the murder of anti-superstition activist Dr Narendra Dabholkar.